pauldev20/calendarsync/README.md

 calendars=Work,Private,...		; The Calendars you want to sync aggregate=Free/Busy,...			; The Calendars you want to aggregate to
 ```
+> [!IMPORTANT]
-> ⚠️ When adding a clalendar to the *aggregate* list, that doesn't exist, it will be created.
+> When adding a clalendar to the *aggregate* list, that doesn't exist, it will be created.

 ## Google
 1. Go to [myaccount.google.com](https://myaccount.google.com)